galaxy4public/hkmcavn-tools/xcrypt/README.md

 Known limitations / TODO
 ---
-  - Only produces the 'TE2' version of he encrypted files (no 'TER' yet)
+  - Only produces the 'TE2' version of the encrypted files (no 'TER' yet)
   - Does not yet support the addition of the RSA signature into the metadata

 Thanks